Hands Down: Fitzroy’s New Feel-Good Bar From The Teams Behind Above Board And Bar Liberty

 Image Credit: Hands Down | Supplied

-The drinks list reads like a love letter to southern France and northern Spain, where Pastis Swizzles mingle with Kalimotxos and 50/50 Martinis.
-All enjoyed alongside salty snacks designed for sharing (or hoarding guilt-free).
-You can bank on Gildas, espelette crisps and guindillas inspired straight from those magical corners of Europe where menus are mere suggestions and everyone just knows what time it is.
+The drinks list reads like a love letter to southern France and northern Spain, where Pastis Swizzles flirt with Kalimotxos and 50/50 Martinis.
+All enjoyed alongside salty snacks designed for sharing (or devouring by the handful).
+You’ll find Gildas, Espelette crisps and guindillas drawn from those magical pockets of Europe where menus are mere suggestions and everyone instinctively knows what time it is.

 Inside, Hands Down keeps things warm and welcoming with just the perfect dash of retro charm.
 Studio Edwards has given the space a fresh, modern pulse while nodding to the 1970s vibe that once ruled the site.
-Look out for their vintage Tannoy sound system, a key feature courtesy of Dominic’s brother, Carlo Xavier (aka El Gran Mono Soundsystem from Hot Gold Hi-Fi).
-That’s right—even the speakers have heritage.
+Take note of the vintage Tannoy sound system, a signature touch from Dominic’s brother, Carlo Xavier (aka El Gran Mono Soundsystem from Hot Gold Hi-Fi).
+That’s right—even the speakers are steeped in heritage.

 Open since late August 2025, you’ll find Hands Down alive from 4pm till late on weeknights, and partying past midnight on weekends.
-So if you’re after a fresh spot for your pre-dinner drinks, or just a cheeky arvo catch-up, Hands Down is ready to welcome you in.
+So if you’re after a fresh spot for aperitifs, or just a quick arvo catch-up, Hands Down is waiting to welcome you in.

 Main Image Credit: Hands Down | Supplied